pojosontheweb/woko/doco/markdown/woko.md

 ## Inversion of Control ##

 Woko delegates management of the various sub components to an Inversion of Control "container".
-This allows to plug any component easier, to manage its dependencies and lifecycle if needed, and serves as a registry for any optional component, so that it can be accessed everywhere in the application.
-The woko instance itself is not in the container : it's an "application singleton" that is initialized at startup.
+This allows to plug any component easier, and to manage their dependencies and lifecycle if needed.
+It also serves as a registry for any optional components, so that they can be accessed everywhere in the application.
+The woko instance itself is not in the container : instead it holds a reference to the container and retrieves the components from it.

 The IoC container is defined by interface `woko.ioc.WokoIocContainer`, and is pluggable.
-Woko ships with a default implementation, and a Pico adapter.
+Woko ships with a default implementation, and a [Pico Container](http://picocontainer.codehaus.org) adapter.

 ## Startup ##
 Woko (and its sub-components) is created and initialized at application startup, using a servlet context listener.
 A base abstract class is provided (`woko.WokoIocInitListener`), that can be extended in order to configure Woko.